 - Your income

 So, what is the fine for removing DPF filter?
-For example, a consumer truck owner will have to part with at least $2500 per single truck while a large company will part with hundreds of thousands or even millions.
+How much will you be charged if you are caught with DPF delete?
+Well, as an example, a consumer truck owner will have to part with at least $2500 per single truck while a large company will part with hundreds of thousands or even millions.
 For instance, a carrier in California was hit with a $400,000 fine due to DPF violations.

 203(a)(3) of the CAA makes it unlawful for: “(A) any person to remove or render inoperative any device or element of design installed on or in a motor vehicle or motor vehicle engine in compliance with regulations under [Title II ofthe CAA] prior to its sale and delivery to the ultimate purchaser, or for any person knowingly to remove or render inoperative any such device or element of design after such sale and distribution to the ultimate purchaser;